-Hennops Revival NPC was incorporated in South Africa.
+Hennops Revival NPC was incorporated in South Africa with interests in the Non-profit industry.
 The company operates in South Africa.

 There have been no material changes to the nature of the company's business from the prior year.

 2. Review of financial results and activities